davidalecrim1/redis-from-scratch/README.md

 ## Future Features
-- Use the actual redis client to test the server
+- clean up the server code to be better
-- add the hello command from redis
 - remove the string from get and set to work with []byte on client and server
+- review features from code crafters